fin3ss3g0d/evilgophish/README.md

 ## **Important Notes**

 You **MUST** make sure `Apache2` is logging to the file defined in `gophish/config.json` for the `evilginx2` server, the default path is `/var/log/apache2/access_evilginx2.log` unless you change it.
 For example, if `Apache2` is logging to `/var/log/apache2/access_evilginx2.log.1` and you have `/var/log/apache2/access_evilginx2.log` defined in `gophish/config.json`, you will lose tracking statistics.
-All credentials ever captured by `evilginx2` will log to `~/.evilginx/creds.json`.
-If you use your server for multiple campaigns that may end up targeting the same victims, you will want to make a backup of it and then delete it to prevent previous credentials from logging into current campaigns.

 ## Phishlets Surprise